List of Downton Abbey characters: Neville Chamberlain

 As the Minister for Health, the future Prime Minister Neville Chamberlain (Rupert Frazer) is persuaded to dine at Downton Abbey by Violet in May 1925 (his wife Anne is her goddaughter).
 Violet hoped to persuade him to allow the Downton cottage hospital to remain under the control of the Crawley family, instead of having it merge with a major hospital in York.
 The intended dinner conversation quickly becomes a heated argument in front of the bemused minister, and the Earl of Grantham collapses from a perforated ulcer, ending the gathering while he is rushed to hospital.
 Chamberlain later reveals to Tom that he had been blackmailed into attending by Violet, who knew of his role in one of the notorious pranks performed by his brother-in-law, Horace de Vere Cole (in their youth, de Vere Cole, Chamberlain and some others had disguised themselves as workmen and had dug a trench across Piccadilly Circus, causing a massive traffic jam "from the East End to Belgrave Square").

-The Princess Mary, Viscountess Lascelles
+Princess Mary, Viscountess Lascelles

-The Princess Mary, Viscountess Lascelles (Kate Phillips) is the only daughter of King George V and Queen Mary.
+Princess Mary, Viscountess Lascelles (Kate Phillips) is the only daughter of King George V and Queen Mary.
 She appeared in the first film.
 She is unhappy in her marriage, and seeks to end it.
 However, when Tom Branson speaks to her about his own experiences in learning to live with the Crawley family despite their differences, she is inspired to make her marriage work.
 Tom does not learn her true identity until later.